Everything Is Fucked: Summary & Review

 This is basically what good therapy is.
 Self-acceptance, emotional intelligence and all that

-Manson seeks to come across as “cool”, but he also comes across as uninformed and superficial.
+“All that?”
+To come across as “cool”, the author may also appear more uninformed and superficial.

 Or: